Subscription Modal Banner

 • Shaw Boulevard Tunnel

 Typhoons and flooding frequently hit the city of Manila.
-Flooding in the city can be attributed to a high level of urbanization and the low natural ecosystem level.
+Flooded areas in Manila can be attributed to a high level of urbanization and the low natural ecosystem level.

 • España to Lacson